 Has placed monuments as represented on the plat.

+Copies, including:

 An electronic copy of all plans in PDF format.

+11”x17” paper copy of all plans.

-Payment of any preliminary-application-processing fees required by the Town.
+Payment of any preliminary-application-processing fees required by the Town (See the Town’s Fee Schedule).

-Final Plats
+10-2-6: FINAL PLATS:

-This chapter establishes the final plat review and approval process.
-The purpose of the final plat process is to verify that the final plat and the accompanying construction plans submitted shall conform in all respects to those regulations and requirements set forth in the state statutes, Newton ordinances, and any other applicable regulations before the plat is recorded in the office of the Cache County recorder.
+Purpose: This chapter establishes the final plat review and approval process.
+The purpose of the final plat process is to verify that the final plat and the accompanying construction plans submitted shall conform in all respects to those regulations and requirements set forth in State statutes, Newton ordinances, and any other applicable regulations before the plat is recorded in the office of the Cache County recorder.

 Final plat approval entitles the applicant to recordation of the final plat subject to compliance with Newton ordinances for installation of public improvements and dedication of water rights for the plat.

 Only the applicants or their authorized agents shall make an application for a final plat on forms prepared by Newton.
-No final plat application shall be processed without approval or submission of the preliminary plat, the submission of the application, all the supporting materials as required by this chapter, and the processing fee.
+No final plat application shall be processed without approval or submission of the preliminary plat, the submission of the application, all the supporting materials as required by this Chapter, and the processing fee.
 Incomplete applications shall not be processed under any circumstance.

 Supporting Materials.
-The final plat application shall be submitted with the materials listed below
+The final plat application shall be submitted with the materials listed below:

 Land Use Authority approval of the applicant’s preliminary application, given within the last 365 calendar days.